Apprenticeship

 STEP 4: RANKING & INDENTURING

 Given the highly selective nature of the application process, we are only able to welcome about 15 to 30 new apprentices each year into our training programs.
-Applicants may reapply after one year if their ranking has expired; or they may make a one-time request to re-interview after a minimum of 90 days from their original interview, if there have been significant changes to their qualifications (i.e., completing at least 450 hours of work-related experience and/or two college-level electrical courses).
+Applicants may reapply after two years if their ranking has expired; or they may make a one-time request to re-interview after a minimum of 90 days from their original interview, if there have been significant changes to their qualifications (i.e., completing at least 450 hours of work-related experience and/or two college-level electrical courses).

 Prior to being indentured as new apprentices (signing a training/employment agreement), selected candidates must be at least 18 years of age, possess a valid driver's license, and also pass a drug screening.
 If the candidate has a positive test for any controlled substance, he/she will not be accepted into the training program.